neu-spiral/RBC-SatImg/README.md

 training and evaluation.
 Details regarding the dataset can be found in the Zenodo link.

 ### Reproduction of Results
 The results presented in our publication can be obtained by executing the `main_notebook.ipynb` (Jupyter Notebook) or the `main.py`file (Python script).
+We recommend to use Jupyter Notebook in a conda environment (see instructions [here](https://stackoverflow.com/questions/58068818/how-to-use-jupyter-notebooks-in-a-conda-environment)).

 ## Results
 A log file is generated in the `path_log_files` path (defined in `configuration.py`, class `Config`) everytime the main scripts are executed.
 Log files contain information